 People refer to the extent of cone-fall as numbers-on-the-clock or degrees.
 This cone is at 5 oclock or 80 degrees.
 Notice that from start-to-finish is 35 degrees C (not all cones have this same 35 degree fall).
 As you can read on the temperature scale, 25+ degrees happen before it reaches 2 o'clock!
 From 5 to 6 o'clock is only 1 degree!
 This is a standard cone that requires a plaque, notice that the down-touching position is when it hits the top of the plaque.
 It follows from this that one can convert cone-bend to equivalent temperature.
 That being said, remember that cones measure heat-work, so the conversion is only valid for a 60C/hr rate-of-rise.

 Orton says “90 angular degrees is considered the endpoint of cone bending”.
 First, let's assume the normal: Examination of cones on kiln-opening to verify controller operation.
 Consider the cone on the left: The tip is touching.
-But it is also beginning to buckle, that means it was touching for a while before the firing ended.
+But it is also beginning to buckle, which means it was touching for a while before the firing ended.
 Who knows how long!
-The second one is not touching, but has still fallen a little too far.
+The second one is not touching but has still fallen a little too far.
 Why do we say that?
 The third one, positioned on the Orton guide, has reached the recommended 90 degrees.
-This demonstrates a good reason why self supporting cones are much better than standard ones: They are not touching when considered done.
+This demonstrates a good reason why self-supporting cones are much better than standard ones: They are not touching when considered done.
 And standard cones, when sent in a 3/4" plaque, have a less consistent bending behaviour.